ea5gvk/nostar-dudestar/README.md

 # DUDE-Star
-Software to RX/TX D-STAR, DMR, Fusion YSF, NXDN, P25, and M17 reflectors and repeaters/gateways over UDP
+Software to RX/TX D-STAR, DMR, Fusion YSF/FCS, NXDN, P25, and M17 reflectors and repeaters/gateways over UDP

 This software connects to D-STAR, Fusion, NXDN, P25, and M17 reflectors and gateways/repeaters over UDP.
-It is similar in functionality to BlueDV (except not as pretty), and is compatible with all of the AMBE3000 based USB devices out there (ThumbDV, DVstick 30, DVSI, etc).
+It is compatible with all of the AMBE3000 based USB devices out there (ThumbDV, DVstick 30, DVSI, etc).
 It includes software decoding and encoding support, using experimental open source IMBE/AMBE vocoder software.
 This software is open source and uses the cross platform C++ library called Qt.
 It will build and run on Linux, Windows, and Mac OSX.

 This software makes use of software from a number of other open source software projects, including MMDVMHost, MMDVM_CM, XLXD, DSDcc, MBELIB, op25 (GNU Radio), mvoice, and others.
 Not only is software from these projects being used directly, but learning about the various network protocols and encoding/decoding of the various protocols was only possible thanks to the authors of all of these software projects.